The Aiken-Bamberg-Barnwell-Edgefield Regional Library System provides computers which

 RULES FOR COMPUTER USE

 - Users are required to read and accept online this Computer Use Policy before their use

 - Residents of the ABBE service area must have a current library card in good standing to

-- Non-residents may apply for a temporary guest card after showing a
+- Non-residents may purchase a temporary guest card ($1.00 per day) after showing a

 - Users must observe the designated time limits at each computer.